toptal/xene/docs/dialogs.md

 const bot = new Consolebot({ dialogs: [ Greeting ] })
 ```

-Here we implemented static method `match` which will be called by `Bot` to check if user message is suitable for this dialog.
+Here we implemented static method `match` which will be called by `Bot` to check if a user message is suitable for this dialog.
 And method `talk` which will be called once `match` returned `true`.

-Now we send **Hi** message to our bot and bot will reply with **Hi master!** prase.
-That's great 🎉, our bot is alive now.
+Now we send a **Hi** message to our bot and bot will reply with a **Hi master!** prase.
+That's great, our bot is alive now.
 But what will happen if we send some message like **What's up?** or anything else?
 Nothing, that's sad but our bot will just stay quiet because he doesn't know how to engage in dialogs starting with such messages.

 But we can teach him to say something instead of silence.

-Let's add simple dialog class for cases when bot didn't undesrand the user.
+Let's add simple dialog class for cases when bot didn't understand the user.

 ```ts
 // ...